Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Discussion

-The higher mass M5 and M6 clouds, however, have SFEs well above $30\%$.
-While there are no Milky-Way analogues to the M6 cloud, there are a few for M5.
+The higher mass clouds similar to M5 and M6, however, have SFEs well above $30\%$.
+While there are no Milky-Way analogs to the M6 cloud, there are a few for M5.
 There is the W43 GMC with $1.32\times 10^5 \rm\, M_\odot$ of gas within $R\sim10\rm\, pc$ \citep{Lin2016ApJ...828...32L}, similar to the M5 cloud with $R=11.7\rm\, pc$.
 The W49 star forming region has a central YMC with stellar mass $\gtrsim 5\times 10^4\rm M_\odot$ and gas mass $\sim 2 \times 10^5\rm M_\odot$ and $\sim 1.1 \times 10^6\rm M_\odot$ within 6 and 60~pc respectively \citep{GalvanMadrid2013ApJ...779..121G}.
 This gives a current SFE of $20\%$ in the inner region.
-With its ongoing star formation, W49 may reach SFEs comparable to the $65\%$ reached in the M5 cloud.
+W49 has ongoing star formation, and its embedded gas cloud is twice as massive and 15 times as dense as our M5 model.
+Based on our results for M5 and the fact that SFE increases with density, we predict W49 will exceed the SFE found for M5 of $\epsilon_\star = 65\%$.

+Though conditions required to form the M6 cloud are not observed in the Milky Way, they are present in other galaxies.
+Starburst galaxies have been observed to host SSCs with SFEs of $\epsilon_{\rm inst}\approx50-80\%$.
+These SSCs cover a size and mass range comparable to our models (see Table~\ref{table:obs}).